Overview

 Frequently Asked Questions

-What is the impact of Amazon HQ2 on Arlington real estate?
+What impact is Amazon HQ2 having on the Arlington real estate market?

-Amazon HQ2 has significantly increased demand for housing in Arlington, particularly in Crystal City and surrounding areas.
-This has led to rising property values and increased competition among buyers.
-While the long-term impact remains to be seen, it is expected to continue driving economic growth and development in the region.
+Amazon HQ2 has significantly increased demand, particularly in Crystal City and surrounding areas.
+This has led to higher property values and increased competition for homes in these neighborhoods.

 Is Arlington a safe place to live?